Finding Online Bereavement Support can be great help. In this guest article, our partners at Sue Ryder outline their range of online help.

 Heather turned to Sue Ryder’s online community for bereavement support following the death of her husband Pete in April 2019.
 She found the site particularly helpful during the isolation of the coronavirus pandemic.
 Then, after almost three months of lockdown, Heather’s dad, Paul, also died suddenly on June 17, 2020.

-“I knew when we got married that Pete had Cystic Fibrosis and we both knew it wasn’t going to be easy but as the years went on we thought he might be lucky.
+“I knew when we got married that Pete had Cystic Fibrosis.
+We both knew it wasn’t going to be easy, but as the years went on we thought he might be lucky.
 We had just celebrated our 25th wedding anniversary when Pete was suddenly taken ill.
 He was admitted to hospital on the Wednesday and he passed away in the early hours of the Saturday morning.
 I was in total shock.

-Nobody sits you down after you lose someone and tells you how to cope but I think after a period of time you understand that you are more alone in your grief than you would like to be.
+Nobody sits you down after you lose someone and tells you how to cope.
+I think after a period of time you understand that you are more alone in your grief than you would like to be.

 Sometimes it can be hard to talk to your family or friends.
 Part of me wanted to find a local support group but I just didn’t have the confidence.
 I found Sue Ryder late one night when I was really upset.
 It was so easy to use and the biggest help of all was seeing that I wasn’t alone.
 People on the Online Community understand.
 What you read on the site reassures you that grief takes many forms and everyone has their own way of coping.